Foosa7/electromagnetics/Fermi factor.md

 The difference between the Fermi factors of the valence and conduction bands, determining the sign of the absorption coefficient.

 Please note that this summary provides a condensed overview of the key points and important concepts discussed in the lecture transcript.
 For a comprehensive understanding, referring to the original transcript is recommended, as it may contain additional details and examples.

+# Fermi Inversion Factor

+The lecture discusses the Fermi inversion factor and its role in the absorption equation.
+Here are the key points and important concepts discussed:

+## Absorption Equation

+The absorption as a function of photon energy is given by the product of the absorption coefficient (alpha naught) and the Fermi inversion factor (FV - FC).
+The absorption coefficient was derived in previous videos, and the Fermi inversion factor modulates the absorption.

+## Fermi Inversion Factor

+The Fermi inversion factor is composed of two terms: FV (Fermi factor for the valence band) and FC (Fermi factor for the conduction band).
+Together, they form the Fermi inversion factor.

+## Relation to Gain

+While some people invert the Fermi inversion factor to obtain gain as a function of photon energy, the lecture emphasizes that working with the absorption coefficient is more intuitive at this stage.

+## Determining Fermi Factors

+To determine the Fermi factors (FV and FC) as a function of photon energy, it is necessary to find the values of e1 and e2, which are related to the momentum (K) at which the interaction occurs.
+The lecture defines e1 and e2 in terms of kinetic energy and establishes a reference point (e=0) at the valence band edge.

+## Photon Energy Relation

+The lecture establishes that the photon energy is equal to the difference between e2 and e1.
+By assuming a reference point at the valence band edge, e2 and e1 can be expressed in terms of the band gap energy (EG), the photon energy, and the reduced mass.

+## Zero Crossing

+The Fermi inversion factor can be negative or zero.
+The zero crossing is mathematically determined by the numerator of the factor.
+The lecture presents an equation in the form of e^x - 1 = 0, where x is related to the photon energy and the difference between the Fermi levels (Delta EF).

+## Absorption and Gain

+For small photon energies, the Fermi inversion factor can result in negative absorption or gain.
+At the crossover point when the photon energy equals the Fermi level splitting (Delta EF), the Fermi factor becomes positive.
+For larger photon energies, absorption is always observed.

+## Importance in Optoelectronics

+The Fermi level splitting (Delta EF) determines whether absorption or gain occurs.
+It is a central quantity of importance in optoelectronics.

+These concepts provide a foundation for further exploration of the Fermi inversion factor and its implications in optoelectronic systems.